 A very traditional tool, usually ground up custom by the craftsman is a veneer lifting knife.
 The knife, which purposely isn't very sharp, is not only used for lifting up veneer it is also used for teasing veneer into the right place, lifting it up so it can be moved a tad, and in general it's a critical do-dad for doing hammer veneering of small bits of wood.
 You can heat it slightly in or on the glue pot for faster glue melting action.

-With the release of our new veneer saw this was one of the niche tools we needed to make for use in veneering our demo veneer samples and after seening how useful it is we decided to make a nice one for sale.
+With the release of our new veneer saw this was one of the niche tools we needed to make for use in veneering our demo veneer samples and after seeing how useful it is we decided to make a nice one for sale. (update: discontinued)

 Our veneer lifting knife is 6" long overall, 3/4" wide, symmetrically ground to a dull knife edge for 3/ 1/2" and made of 1/16" stainless steel.
 The thickness gives it a very slight flexibility without losing control and being made of stainless steel means it won't rust.
 It will work best with very thin machine sliced veneers.
 The theory is that is your veneer is flexible you need a stiff knife to control it.
 The knife not only gets used for lifting veneer it helps pushing and shoving the thin slices of wood, and can scrap away glue without cutting into anything, and in general makes things go faster.
 If you are using thick, saw veneers you need a thin very flexible knife mostly just to lift the veneer.
 The theory being that one or the other, veneer or knife, needs to be flexible or stiff but not both the same.
 Depending on how popular this knife is we expect to be offering another thinner knife in the future for sawn veneers.

-We think you will find the lifting knive a very convenient addition to your veneering tools.
-Click here for more information.
+We think you will find the lifting knife a very convenient addition to your veneering tools.

 Note: The picture isn't distorted.
 Ben is veneering a diamond shaped base for a set of antlers he found while shopping for a used vise.